levtsun-yevheniia/React-Clothes-Shop/README.md

 <h1 align="center">React Web Application for an Online Clothing Store</h1><br>

+<strong> You can check this project in real life here: http://yourstylishontario.infinityfreeapp.com </strong> <br> <br>

 <strong> Introduction: </strong> <br>
 This is a full-fledged React web application created using a variety of technologies that make it convenient, beautiful and functional.

 <h2> Key Features: </h2>
 <ul>
   &#9989; Convenient and intuitive interface<br>